Suzan792/CsvTransform/readme.md

 # CsvTimer

-Converts the csv from Toggl Track to a format that matches what Dymaics wants.
+Converts the csv from Toggl Track to a format that matches what Dynamics wants.

 ## First setup